whichjdk/whichjdk.com/README.md

 ## TL;DR

-In most cases, use the latest [Adoptium Eclipse Temurin OpenJDK LTS version](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot).
+In most cases, use [Adoptium Eclipse Temurin OpenJDK 11](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot).
 Your platform architecture most likely is `x64`.
 Install using sdkman (on macOS or Linux) or using the MSI installer (Windows).